 - Is not a resident of Mecklenburg County.
 Must submit proof of new permanent residence (a voter registration card, a copy of a driver's license, a copy of a signed license plate receipt, a vehicle registration card, or some other official document.)

 - Is currently on Active Military Duty.
 Must submit a copy of orders with request.

-- Has reported for jury service within the last 2 years.
+- Has reported for jury service within the last 2 years or served a full term on a grand jury within the last 6 years.
 Must indicate approximate date, location, name and address when last reported.